agsb/jelly/documents/LogBook.md

 Another revision of circuits.

+Adopt a common notation for MSB at left and LSB at right.
+Must review the notes.

 the zero dectector circuit, is necessary for resolve loop issues of _begin and again_.

 the move reverse circuit, is necessary to save copy code in eeprom.